-For rapid shifting through several sprockets, press the lever right down and keep it depressed until the desired gear is selected.

-- in order to shift you must be pedalling. - Depress Lever B until you feel it engage and then let it go again straight away.
+- For rapid shifting through several sprockets, press the lever right down and keep it depressed until the desired gear is selected. - Here is how you shift to a smaller sprocket: - in order to shift you must be pedalling. - Depress Lever B until you feel it engage and then let it go again straight away.